 There’s a new tablet accessory in town, and it’s called Handle Plus.
 Designed by French engineers, this clever Kickstarter product is an attachable tablet handle, much like a ring handle or Popsocket for smartphones.
 The Kickstarter launched on Oct.
 1 with a goal of $10,011.
 At press time, Handle Plus had already reached over $8,700 (continually adjusted from HK$ exchange rate).

 But how does it hold up in the real world against clumsy multi-taskers?
 To get the feel for the product, we opened a pre-order review unit sent by the company and took it for a spin.
 Read on below for our overview of the product.

 The device is pretty self-explanatory in name.
-Handle Plus is a plastic handle with a sticky back adhesive you can stick to any tablet. iPad, Galaxy Tab, Fire, or otherwise, it will stick to the back and even rinse clean if needed for reuse.
+Handle Plus is a plastic tablet handle with a sticky back adhesive you can stick to any device. iPad, Galaxy Tab, Fire, or otherwise, it will stick to the back and even rinse clean if needed for reuse.

 It most resembles a larger version of phone ring handle products, with a large ring attached to a hinge and flat piece that attached.
 Rather than fitting around your finger, Handle Plus will fit around most anyone’s entire wrist (save for Popeye), and is meant to be used as an easy-to-carry handle.